oramabo/Cyber-Challenges/XMas-CTF 2018/Writeups.md

    At this point, you should get `github com gooogal xmas`

 5. Google the message and navigate to the found GitHub repository
-6. Translate all the uppercase letters in line 5 of the text file to ROT13
+6. Translate all the uppercase letters in line 5 of the text file in the repo to ROT13

 ## Special Christmas Wishlist